cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 diamond_plugin_link: plugin-diamond.html
 ---

-This section is to provide information about how the Cloudify architecture supports currently-implemented flows.
-Operational knowledge is assumed.

-Cloudify Manager primarily is built with open-source components.
+The Cloudify Manager contains several open-source components.
 The relationships between the components in the Cloudify Manager architecture is illustrated in the diagram below.

 * [Nginx](#nginx)
 * [Gunicorn](#gunicorn-and-flask)